GSoC 2026: Development of A New Calibre Plugin

 if selected_row == -1:

-# get the data from api and show in ui
+# show the fetched data in the ui

 self.cached_metadata = self.create_metadata_object(edition_data, book_name)